Hours of Operation

 Chris has played bass for several professional recordings, performances and CD's including a new release scheduled for early 2011.

-Cyndi, specializing in both brass and woodwind instruments, teaches flute, trumpet, french horn and recorder.
-She teaches Basic, Classical, Jazz and Commercial styles.
-Cyndi is well-known for adhering to basics and fundamentals and has the solo awards and honors to prove their value.
+Cyndi specializes in both brass and woodwind instruments, teaches flute, trumpet, french horn and recorder.
+She offers instruction in basic technical and rhythmic skills with a focus on classical, jazz and commercial styles.
+Cyndi adheres to basics and fundamentals and has the solo awards and honors to attest to their value.

 Neal Lukenbill Neal has been a guitar instructor for 6 years.
 He studied commercial music at Millikin University.
 Neal teaches Jazz, Classical, POP/Contemporary music and music theory.
 He has a Jazz combo group as well as a local Rock group he writes for.